awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-getting-started.md

 1. Make sure that the correct policy is listed, and select **Add permissions**\.

 1. Make sure that you log in with the user associated with the policy that you just created when you use CloudWatch Application Insights for \.NET and SQL Server\.

+**To create an IAM policy using the AWS CLI**
+To create an IAM policy using the AWS CLI, run the [create\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/create-policy.html) operation from the command line using the JSON document above as a file in your current folder\.

+**To create an IAM policy using AWS Tools for Windows PowerShell**
+To create an IAM policy using the AWS Tools for Windows PowerShell, run the [New\-IAMPolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/New-IAMPolicy.html) cmdlt using the JSON document above as a file in your current folder\.